 Why write at all?
 Is not speaking in one’s target language enough for activating passive vocabulary?
 That depends, of course, on your reason for learning the language.

 If writing is just to chat with native speakers and get some practice in, then speaking is certainly enough.
 But for many of language learners, basic conversation isn’t enough.
 If you’re anything like me, you long to use the language you are learning in many different ways.
-That requires a lot more vocabulary than basic speaking skills require.
+That requires a lot more vocabulary than basic speaking skills.

 To maintain a conversation, you’ll need to know around 3,000 words (but it can be done with even less).
 To read a novel or partake in more complex conversations, this number can start at around 9,000 and reach up to 20,000 words.

-And there’s no better way to really immerse yourself in the power, richness, and unique beauty of a language than by having such vast vocabulary will give you.
+And there’s no better way to really immerse yourself in the power, richness, and unique beauty of a language than by having such a vast vocabulary will give you.
 Plus, it’s a great sense of self-satisfaction and accomplishment.

 Romanticism aside, there is always another – and much more practical – side to why writing is important.